Skip to content

 • a strong API key when Console is included

-If the terminal is non-interactive, or --yes is used, Feather defaults to auto.
+If the terminal is non-interactive, Feather still defaults to CLI mode unless you pass --mode auto or --mode manual.

 All modes create a feather.config.lua template if one doesn't exist.

 Manual mode writes the custom integration into feather.debugger.lua, then adds a small marked loader block near the top of main.lua.
 Both are guarded by USE_DEBUGGER.
+Use this only for embedded integrations that cannot rely on feather run.
 For example, when installing into lib/feather with screenshots and runtime-snapshot, the generated file looks like:

 -- feather.debugger.lua